Mount Albert Grammar School: History

 During the Great Depression, the school introduced an agricultural course for familiar who could not afford four years of professional education.
 The school purchased 20 acres of the Kerr Taylor estate near Alberton with the help of a donation from the Auckland Savings Bank, and established a farm for students in February 1933.

-In 1989, the school underwent major reforms under principal Greg Taylor, including the abolution of corporal punishment and the introduction of women teachers.
+In 1989, the school underwent major reforms under principal Greg Taylor, including the abolition of corporal punishment and the introduction of women teachers.
 Taylor employed support staff for Pasifika students, who increasingly made up a large proportion of the school in the 1980s.

 In the year 2000, the school became coeducational, allowing girls to attend.

 In October 2015, an email containing a pornographic image was sent to all the school's 2,700 students after the school's email database was reportedly hacked by one of the school's students.
 The email database was immediately shut down and an investigation was started into who was responsible.
 The school laid a complaint with police and sought the assistance of the Department of Internal Affairs.

 The school purchased what was meant to be a girls' hostel, but due to the Auckland housing crisis turned into accommodation for teachers as well as being a girls' hostel.
 The complex is located 6 minute walk away from MAGS on Lloyd Avenue.

-On July 24, 2020, Prime Minister Jacinda Ardern officially opened the school's new science block, known as CS block and honouring the school's second headmaster, William Caradus.
+On 24 July 2020, Prime Minister Jacinda Ardern officially opened the school's new science block, known as CS block and honouring the school's second headmaster, William Caradus.
 This was set to take place on March 24, however was postponed due to the COVID-19 pandemic.
 The block has been in use since classes commenced for the 2020 school year.